Marketing

 The webinar presentation followed the colorful theme with images of various breeds of cats used in the social media posts.

-Posted by Jill B Gilbert in Design, Education, Graphics, Marketing
+Posted by JBG in Design, Education, Graphics, Marketing

 Multilingual graphic design matters